The Pros and Cons of Inpatient and Outpatient Rehab

 The specific therapeutic methods offered vary greatly from one inpatient rehab facility to the next.
 Some examples of therapies and services that might be offered include:

 The cost of inpatient treatment depends on the the facilities and amenities offered, the length of your stay, and the therapies provided.
-While the cost quoted to you may seem high, it is important to remember that it includes all of your therapy, counselling and medical care, as well as your meals, accommodation and amenities.
+While the cost of rehab quoted to you may seem high, it is important to remember that it includes all of your therapy, counselling and medical care, as well as your meals, accommodation and amenities.

 If you feel that inpatient rehabilitation is the right option for you, but you fear that you may not be able to afford it, find out if you can cover some of the cost with your medical insurance or through employer payments.
 Additionally, some rehabilitation centres offer flexible payment terms.